dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

-Every institution created by man is just as fallible as the weak-hearted among us: science never roots its knowledge or beliefs, shifting from form to form and thus is beholden to nothing eternal, but the truth which has always eluded it.
+Every institution created by man is just as fallible as the weak-hearted among us: science never roots its knowledge or beliefs, shifting from form to form.
+Thus, it is beholden to nothing eternal, but the truth which will forever elude it.
 It's ability to metamorphisize is both its strength and its fatal flaw.
 There is no eternal truth that can be inculcated into the masses; opportunistic control over the shape-shifting nature of science drives greed and lust for power.
 A belief system which holds nothing sacred will eventually empower violent, dehumanizing, utilitarian policy.
-(The key is balancing this paradox; tightrope imagery) between belief systems locked into professed eternal truth and those structured around the search for elusive truth.
+The key is balancing across this paradoxical tightrope of belief systems: both those locked into professed eternal truth and those structured around the search for elusive truth.

 Look at what is happening now: do you see the potential for greater harm that ever before from novel religions who have lost their way?